Sources of information

 The Bisitun inscription: Darius' version

-Darius, the large figure, is trampling on a fallen figure [presumably the impostor] while he passes judgment on a line of rebels, yoked together with a rope around their necks.
+Darius, the large figure, is trampling on a fallen figure [presumably the impostor Gaumata/False Smerdis] while he passes judgment on a line of 8 undersized rebels, yoked together with a rope around their necks.
 The power of the god Ahura Mazda hovers above.
 All round is Darius' account of his achievements in Persian, Elamite and Babylonian.
 The figure on the right - added later - is Skunkha, king of the "pointy-hat" Scythians, whose rebellion Darius crushed in 519 BC.
-Photo AMW
+Photo AM8

 The Bisitun inscription begins: